 - Question 9: If this was your ST1, what advice would you give them regarding curriculum linkage?

 Reading log entries

 - Question 10: Does the Educational Supervisor need to read all the entries in a trainee’s eportfolio?

 - Question 11: How many is enough?
 How does one decide?

-- Question 12: What do you think of the quality of the ES comments here?
+- Question 12: Look at a selection of ES comments in your group (say about 5-10 entries).
 Can you spot on good features that make the comments helpful?
 Are there any bad features?
 How might you improve on them?

 - Question 13: Are ES comments important?
 If so, what is their function

 - Question 14: How often should the ES be making comments?